 As the capstone course for the General Management Track of the M.B.A. degree, students will examine and gain an understanding of the role of a firm rsquo;s leaders, approaches to strategic management and interactions with ethics and social responsibility.
 A grade of B+ or better on a designated component of this course satisfies the University's comprehensive/general examination requirement.
 Prerequisites: Students must have satisfied all prerequisite knowledge requirements, all M.B.A. foundation or core courses (BA6355 or BA7342, BA6365 or BA7355 and BA7365, BA6375, BA6385 and BA7325) and be within nine (9) hours of graduation to register for this course.
 Permission of the M.B.A.
 Program Director required.

-The Rev. Richard Wosman, S.M. rwosman@stmarytx.edu
+Daniel J. Higgins, Ph.D. dhiggins@stmarytx.edu